-Bitterness aside, the chilly temps have temporarily put my watermelon obsession on hold in favor of comfort foods.
-Monday’s baked beans were pretty fantastic on their own, but I thought I’d take them to a whole new level of deliciousness and serve them with cornbread.
-It was the best decision I’ve made all week. <– I don’t know what that says about my week.
-I’m not going to over-analyze it.
+The unusually chilly temps have temporarily put my seasonal watermelon obsession on hold in favor of comfort foods.
+Monday’s baked beans were pretty fantastic on their own, but I thought I’d take them to a whole new level of deliciousness and serve them with some vegan and gluten-free cornbread.

-Anyway, I love that original cornbread recipe, but I really wanted to take on the challenge of creating a gluten-free version.
-Plus, I had a big bag of unopened garbanzo bean flour from my last iherb.com spending spree just begging to be used.
-I knew that tasting the batter pre-bake wouldn’t be an indication of how the recipe was going to turn out (gluten-free flours tend to taste awful!), so I simply crossed my fingers, put the pan in the oven, and may or may not have eaten a small bowl of baked beans while I waited.
+Anyway, I love that original cornbread recipe, but I really wanted to take on the challenge of creating a gluten-free cornbread version.
+Plus, I had a big bag of unopened garbanzo bean flour just begging to be used.
+I knew that tasting the batter pre-bake wouldn’t be an indication of how the recipe was going to turn out (gluten-free flours tend to taste awful!), so I simply crossed my fingers, put the pan in the oven, and ate a small bowl of baked beans while I waited.
 A pre-dinner meal, if you will.

-I am so, so happy I got over my fear of gluten-free flours, because this cornbread turned out even better than the whole wheat version.
+I am so happy I got over my fear of gluten-free flours because I think this cornbread may have turned out even better than the whole wheat version!
 It’s fluffy, yet dense enough to be satisfying, slightly sweet, and it holds together really well — a major accomplishment for gluten-free, vegan baking.
-Considering it takes just a few minutes to pull together and only requires minimal dish-washing, I definitely see this being on regular rotation.
+Considering this cornbread recipe takes just a few minutes to pull together and only requires minimal dish-washing, I definitely see this being on regular rotation.

-- 1 C. Non-Dairy Milk (I used almond milk)
+- 1 cup plain non-dairy milk (I used unsweetened almond milk)

 - Combine the ground flax seeds and water to make ‘flax eggs’.
-Stir and set aside for a couple of minutes.
+Stir and set aside for a couple of minutes to thicken.

 - In a large bowl, combine the gluten-free all-purpose flour, garbanzo bean flour, cornmeal, baking powder, xanthan gum, and sea salt.

 - Add the ‘flax eggs’, sugar, non-dairy milk, and coconut oil to the dry ingredients.
-Whisk until just combined (do not over-mix).
+Whisk until combined.

 - Transfer the batter to your prepared baking pan and bake for 20 minutes, or until a toothpick inserted in the middle comes out clean.